Introduction: Stocks and Bonds – Why Understanding Matters

 Common Mistakes Beginners Make

-1. Chasing Hot Stocks: Jumping on trends without research can lead to losses.
+Chasing Hot Stocks: Jumping into trendy picks without research often leads to losses.

-5. Emotional Investing: Fear and greed often lead to bad decisions.
+Emotional Investing: Fear and greed lead to panic selling or reckless buying.

-Investing success is built on discipline, patience, and a sound strategy.
+Successful investing requires discipline, patience, and sticking to a sound strategy.

 Building a Portfolio with Stocks and Bonds